Strict type-II blowup in harmonic map flow: Introduction

-The proof depends on obtaining decay estimates for the differential of $u$ in the ``neck region,'' {\it i.e.}, the area close to the singularity but outside the energy scale.
-The required estimate on the angular component of $du$ is known from \cite{songwaldron}, so it remains only to estimate the radial component.
-We obtain a preliminary bound on the difference between the radial and angular components from a well-known integral identity (\ref{stressidentity}).
-Using a parabolic estimate on the radial component, we are able to promote this integral bound to pointwise decay throughout the neck region.
+The proof depends on obtaining decay estimates for the differential of $u$ in the ``neck region,'' {\it i.e.}, the area near the singularity but outside the (vanishing) energy scale.
+The required estimate on the angular component of $du$ is already known \cite[Lemma 5.4]{songwaldron}, so it remains only to estimate the radial component.
+We obtain a bound on the difference between the radial and angular components from a well-known identity (\ref{stressidentity}), giving an integral bound on the radial component under the flow.
+Using a specialized parabolic estimate (Proposition \ref{gestimate}) and a bootstrap argument, we are able to promote this integral bound to pointwise decay throughout the neck region.